kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

-5. **Explicit Topology Definition:** Using a Custom Resource (NodeTopology) to define and alias topology levels, removing the need for users to know exact node label keys and opening addtional optimization and validation options.
+5. **Explicit Topology Definition:** Using a Custom Resource (NodeTopology) to define and alias topology levels, removing the need for users to know exact node label keys and opening additional optimization and validation options.

 6. **Feasible Placements Limit:** Adding an option to provide a limit on the number of feasible Placements which need to be found before moving to